ikurotime/astro-portfolio-2023/src/content/posts/en/deploy-docker-containers-in-vps-with-github-actions.md

 I will generate a Classic Token, this will be our `GH_SECRET`.

 For the next step, we need to get the SSH private key of our VPS.
-You will need to create a new user for the Github actions if you don't have one already.
-You can user whatever user you like, of course.
+You will need to create a new user for the GitHub actions if you don't have one already.
+You can use whatever user you like, of course.

 The user will be our `SSH_USER`.
-The ip address of your VPS will be our `SSH_HOST`.
+The IP address of your VPS will be our `SSH_HOST`.
 The directory where you want to deploy your app will be our `WORK_DIR`.

 Log into your VPS.